Adventure Cruises in Manuel Antonio National Park

 Hailed for having around 2.5 percent of the world’s biodiversity, a Manuel Antonio National Park cruise is a must for nature lovers.
-The park is small rainforest covered area covering only a few square kilometers.
-Small but it packs a punch when it comes to wildlife with toucans, eagles and more scarlet macaws than any other area in South America.
-In total the park boasts 463 different birds and 140 species of mammal.
+The park is small rainforest-covered area covering only a few square kilometers.
+Small but it packs a punch when it comes to wildlife with toucans, eagles, and more scarlet macaws than any other area in South America.
+In total, the park boasts 463 different birds and 140 species of mammal.
 The rainforest offers walking trails and viewing spots for many of the unique animals that can be found here.

 Top things to do and see in the Manuel Antonio National Park

 Costa Rica boat cruises normally stop off at a few spots in the national park in order to enjoy hikes and various different activities.
-Hiking takes place on the many well marked trails that run through the rainforest.
+Hiking takes place on the many well-marked trails that run through the rainforest.
 The guides are knowledgeable and hawk-eyed when it comes to spotting wildlife.
-There are routes to suit all levels of fitness, dramatic waterfalls and great views over the park from the high points of the trails.
-As you walk keep an eye out in the trees for toucans, macaws, capuchin monkeys and sleepy sloths.
+There are routes to suit all levels of fitness, dramatic waterfalls, and great views over the park from the high points of the trails.
+As you walk keep an eye out in the trees for toucans, macaws, capuchin monkeys, and sleepy sloths.
 Costa Rica small ship cruises are also a great way to see migrating whales and dolphins which pass through Costa Rican waters every year.

 There are ample opportunities to visit mangroves on a Costa Rica cruise and the Manuel Antonio National Park offers the chance to explore them by kayak.
-These fascinating ecosystems are home to a wide range of wildlife including crocodiles, snakes and capuchin monkeys who often come down to greet visitors.
+These fascinating ecosystems are home to a wide range of wildlife including crocodiles, snakes, and capuchin monkeys who often come down to greet visitors.
 Visiting by kayak is a great way to see wildlife, kayaks can reach areas bigger boats can and are far quieter so you can get closer to the animals.

 It is often possible in Manuel Antonio National Park, to be hiking in the rainforest one minute and step out onto a fine white-sand beach the next.
-The beaches in the area a excellent for sunbathing and often have tidal pools, great for swimming and snorkeling.
+The beaches in the area are excellent for sunbathing and often have tidal pools, great for swimming and snorkeling.
 From August to October turtles use these and many other Costa Rican beaches for nesting.
-This is a great sight to see from the beach and a good time to snorkel with some of the thousands of turtles which migrate here.
+This is a great sight to see from the beach and a good time to snorkel with some of the thousands of turtles that migrate here.

 Top Tips for visiting the Manuel Antonio National Park on a cruise